Guitar Techniques – 46 Essential Scale Patterns

 Diatonic 3rds Scale Patterns

 Applying intervals to any scale can be hugely beneficial to your technique, fretboard knowledge, and soloing skill set.

 In this section, you’ll apply 3rds to major scale patterns using the four variations you’ve studied so far.

 After you’ve worked on 3rds, you can expand this approach by working other intervals, 4ths, 5ths, etc., through any scale fingering you’re studying.

-While they are highly beneficial to your playing, they’re also more difficult to play as compared to the previous two major scale patterns.
+While they’re highly beneficial, they’re also more difficult to play as compared to the previous two major scale patterns.

 This is due to the note skipping that’s involved when playing 3rds through scales.

-So, go slow with each variation, work it with a metronome, and in no time you’ll have these four scale patterns confidently under your fingers.
+Go slow with each variation, work with a metronome, and in no time you’ll have these four scale patterns under your fingers.

 Diatonic 3rds Pattern 1

 To begin your study of this pattern, here are ascending 3rds through a C major scale.